Nerdware-LLC/fixit-web/README.md

   Open [http://localhost:3000](http://localhost:3000) to view it in the browser.\
   The page will reload if you make edits.\
   You will also see any errors in the console.

+- `npm run start:https` Runs the app in "HTTPS" mode (dev env only).\
+  This is necessary for testing certain components like the Stripe-powered CheckoutPage.

+- `npm run https:make-cert` Creates an SSL key and self-signed certificate.\
+  The certificate is required to run the `start:https` npm script.

 - `npm test` Launches the test runner, [Jest](https://jestjs.io/docs/getting-started).\
   If you'd like to run tests using the interactive "watch" mode, use `npm test -- --watchAll=true`.\